davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

   | Within 20            | "extremely cold"              |
   | More than 20 away    | "icy freezing miserably cold" |

-  For example, if the secret number is 35, and the user guesses either 34 or 36, then they should both print "scalding hot."
-(Hint: we learned how to compute the absolute value of a number in class... how might that help?)
+  For example, if the secret number is 35, and the user guesses either 34 or 36, then both guesses should generate "scalding hot."
+(Hint: What if you wrote a method, called `public int abs(int x)`, to `return` the **absolute value** of a number `x`?
+How might it be useful in this situation?)

+  Again, it may be helpful to get out a piece of paper and draw the **flowchart** before you start writing the code.

 - **Upgrade #3 - Game Over:** Finally, once the user correctly guesses the secret number, your game right now continues to allow more guesses to be made (go ahead try it, I'll wait!).
 Update your code so that, when more guesses are made after the game ends, you should print out something like this instead: